-Allergies are a type of “bodily reactivity (hypersensitivity) to an antigen in response to a first exposure,” or an “exaggerated or pathological immunological reactions (as by sneezing, difficult breathing, itching, or skin rashes) to substances, situations, or physical states.”
-(3)
+An allergy is defined as a type of “bodily reactivity (hypersensitivity) to an antigen in response to a first exposure,” or an “exaggerated or pathological immunological reactions (as by sneezing, difficult breathing, itching, or skin rashes) to substances, situations, or physical states.”

 In other words, allergies are due to hypersensitivity of the immune system that causes damaging responses that can affect the whole body.
-Some of the most common causes of allergies?
-Things like pollen found outdoors, animal fur, dust or particular foods.
+Some of the most common causes of allergies are things like pollen found outdoors, animal fur, dust or particular foods.

 - Perennial allergies, occurring year-round